globalrx/globalrx/docs/readme.md

 ### Setup
 1. Clone the repository

+2. Set up `pre-commit` for linting
+    a.
+Install `pre-commit` on your local machine using `pip` or `brew`.
+See: https://pre-commit.com/
+    b.
+Install the `pre-commit` hook.
+This runs `black`, `flake8`, and `isort` linting based on configurations in `pyproject.toml` and `.flake8` (there is currently no single config file format that all three linters agree upon).
+The `pre-commit` config is in `.pre-commit-config.yaml` and will install the hook in `.git/hooks/pre-commit`.
+    c.
+Potentially, run `pre-commit run --all-files` to run against everything in the repo rather than everything `diffed`.
+But probably not necessary.
+    d.
+From now on, the `precommit` hook will try to update all your files before committing them so that your merges pass the linting Action (`.github/workflows/check.yml`).

-2. Set environment variables; see [env.example](./env.example) for a list of required variables.
+3. Set environment variables; see [env.example](./env.example) for a list of required variables.
 Some of these variables control whether setup scripts (e.g. Django migrations) are run.
     a.
 Copy `env.example` to `.env` and update the values
     b.
 For a first run, set `MIGRATE`, `LOAD`, and `INIT_SUPERUSER` to `True`
     c.
 If you are working on BERT model, you will need to start an Elasticsearch trial license; you can either try to set the `LICENSE` variable to `trial`, or POST this to Elasticsearch after it starts up either in Kibana: or via `curl`: `/_license/start_trial?acknowledge=true`

-3. Run `docker compose up` to start the application.
+4. Run `docker compose up` to start the application.
 This will take a long time the first time.
 Steps that occur:
     - Builds the Django container from `Dockerfile.dev`
         - `python:3.10.10-slim-buster` base image
         - Installs some system dependencies